 The Yamaha Group’s non-production companies in Japan carry out self-directed health and safety diagnoses that focus on compliance with legal requirements and are based on the number of employees.
-Based on the results of diagnoses, Yamaha Corporation health and safety managers provide feedback and give support for improvement measures.
-In fiscal 2022, diagnoses were carried out at 46 sites.
+After examining the results of diagnoses, the health and safety managers of specific bases provide feedback and give support for compliance and improvement measures.
+In fiscal 2023, diagnoses were carried out at 46 sites.

 Production Site Facility and Equipment Safety Management